grassroot-software/grassroot_curriculum/ruby_on_rails/advanced_forms_and_activerecord/project_flight_booker.md

 #### Setup

 1. Think through the data architecture required to bring this to life.
-2. Create a new Rails app, e.g. `odin-flight-booker`, and a new Git repo
+2. Create a new Rails app, e.g. `grassroot-flight-booker`, and a new Git repo
 3. Modify the README to explain what you're doing and link back to the project here.

 #### Screen 1: Search